 “One of the benefits of being a part of the translation team is the exegetical work, where we learn Scriptures and have the opportunity to read whole books of the Bible in [the heart language].”

 A father of three, he works with youth, leads Bible studies, visits homes, and provides counseling based on biblical principles.

 Rizera Hipakua, pastor of the church in Ombaka, is realizing his own personal dream—to reach all the Himba with the gospel.
 Not long after the church dedication, Rizera held a training session with five believers in the new church building.
 He now continues to mentor them while they serve as lay pastors.

 Pastor Rizera also taught the lay pastors how to apply the Discovery Bible Study Method—listen, repeat, review, and apply—to what they were hearing on the MP3 players.
-They gathered with villagers, breaking into groups of four to practice the methodology.
+They gathered with villagers, breaking into groups of four to practice.

 Transforming Lives & Establishing God’s Kingdom

 In Himba culture, men are traditionally polygamous.
 Young Himba girls may be given to much older men in arranged marriages as early as the age of 13.